ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_profile.md

 Just as in the Node example, we must also compile with debug flags when profiling a node from launch.
 We can complete the same valgrind call as from the commandline as within a launch file using launch prefixes.

-As our example before, this is how we’d launch the `controller_server` node from inside a launch file.
+As our example before, this is how we'd launch the `controller_server` node from inside a launch file.

 ```python
 start_controller_server_node = Node(